 China's Leaders Want To Slow Their Heated Economy

-ARI SHAPIRO, host:
+ARI SHAPIRO, Host:

-NPRs Louisa Lim reports from Beijing on how difficult that could be.
+NPR's Louisa Lim reports from Beijing on how difficult that could be.

-Chinas governments new economic growth target is seven percent a year, way down from the past five sizzling years, which averaged 11.2 percent annual growth.
+LOUISA LIM: China's government's new economic growth target is seven percent a year, way down from the past five sizzling years, which averaged 11.2 percent annual growth.

-Mr. ZHANG PING (Senior economic planner): (Foreign language spoken)
+ZHANG PING: (Foreign language spoken)

-China Merchants Bank chairman, Ma Weihua, spelled out his doubts to NPR.
+LIM: China Merchants Bank chairman, Ma Weihua, spelled out his doubts to NPR.

-Chen Xitao from Anhui province is typical.
+LIM: Chen Xitao from Anhui province is typical.

-Mr. CHEN XITAO: (Foreign language spoken) (Through Translator) The report just states a goal.
+CHEN XITAO: (Foreign language spoken) (Through Translator) The report just states a goal.
 I should say that our province is less developed.
 Our growth will definitely be faster than seven percent.

-Louisa Lim, NPR News, Beijing.
+LIM: Louisa Lim, NPR News, Beijing.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.